yuandra/2016-04-07-data-acquisition-cleaning/kobo-toolbox-04-conditionality.md

 Let's try this out.
 Let us say that we want the form to be filled by people above 18 year old.

-- make a question "what is your age" and set it as text
-- put the question what is your age at the beginning
-- group all the other question together
+- set up group of question that you want to hide / skip
 - go to question setting (the gear sign in top right of the question), and choose skip logic
-- set the question t    o be shown if the answer for the question what is your age is > 18
+- set the question to be shown if the answer for the question what is your age is > 18

 ###Exercise